fultoncarolyn/building-projects/Geographic-Spreading/gsnote.md

 Coupling terms will likely be a probability of interaction between nodes based on spatial which then has a likelihood of resulting in infection that should also depend on the state of the nodes at point of contact.
 - If there's randomness involved in modeling these things then how do we provide an answer if each outcome may be slightly different?

+Probabalistic over all simulations (math def) -> statistic from outcomes and all that fun stuff

 ## Coding help
 Simple example(s) to walk through and get used to R <https://rpubs.com/choisy/sir>

 - Are the functions reliable or should we code up processes (ex RK4) for any reason?
 Makes sense to start by doing that for proof of concept...

+no random number generator - probability of s to i r etc (stay away from packages for now to learn the science!
+Does solving ODE really help no)